ocaml/ocaml.org/data/tutorials/getting-started/gs_02_how_to_write_an_ocaml_program.md

 ## Why Isn't There a Main Function?

-Although `bin/main.ml`'s name suggests it contains the application entry point into the project, it does not contain a dedicated `main` function, and there is no requirement that a project contain a file with that name in order to produce an executable.
-OCaml behaves equivalently as an apparently interpreted and a compiled language: an executable produced by the compiler from a file behaves as though that file were entered line by line into the toplevel.
+Although `bin/main.ml`'s name suggests it contains the application entry point into the project, it does not contain a dedicated `main` function, and there is no requirement that a project must contain a file with that name in order to produce an executable.
+An compiled OCaml file behaves as though that file were entered line by line into the toplevel.
 In other words, an executable OCaml file's entry point is its first line.

-That's why double semicolons aren't needed in source files like they are in the toplevel.
+Double semicolons aren't needed in source files like they are in the toplevel.
 Statements are just processed in order from top to bottom, each triggering the side effects it may have.
 Definitions are added to the environment.
 Values resulting from nameless expressions are ignored.
 Side effects from all those will take place in the same order.
 That's OCaml main.

 However, it is common practice to single out a value that triggers all the side effects and mark it as the intended main entry point.
-In OCaml, that's the role of `let () =`, which stands for “definition which doesn't create a name” and actually indicates we're only interested in the side effects of the value on the right.
+In OCaml, that's the role of `let () =`, which evaluates the expression on the right, including all the side effects, without creating a name.

 ## Modules and the Standard Library, Cont'd

-Let's summarise what was said about modules in the previous tutorial:
+Let's summarise what was said about modules in the ["Tour of OCaml"](/docs/tour-of-ocaml):
-- Modules are bundles of named values
+- A modules is a collection of named values
 - Identical names from distinct modules don't clash
-- The standard library is a bunch of modules
+- The standard library is collection of several modules

-In addition to that, modules aid in organising projects.
-Concerns can be separated into isolated modules.
+Modules aid in organising projects: concerns can be separated into isolated modules.
 This is outlined in the next section.
-Before creating a module ourselves, we'll demonstrate using a definition from a module in the standard library.
-Edit the file `bin/main.ml` into this:
+Before creating a module ourselves, we'll demonstrate using a definition from a module of the standard library.
+Change the content of the file `bin/main.ml` to this:
 ```ocaml
 let () = Printf.printf "%s!\\n" "Hello, World!"
 ```